dev-protocol/protocol/docs/WHITEPAPER.md

 Property Contract supports third-party investments.

-Call the Property Contact's `invest` function and send a Dev Token to the Property Contract.
+Call the Property Contact's `increase` function and send a Dev Token to the Property Contract.
 The Dev Token sent is burned and receives the new-minted Property Contract as compensation.

 The number of new Property Contract issuances is determined by the ratio to the cumulative number of received Dev Tokens in the Property Contract.
 The ratio is multiplied by the Property Contract's `totalSupply` to obtain the number of new issuances.
+In order to protect members of non-economic property, the composition of investors should be limited to a maximum of 50%.

 Investors hold part of the Property Contract.
 In other words, the investor can receive part of Dev Token that Property Contract receives.
 Investing against a highly growing Property Contract means increasing your Dev Token.